Map of Israel

 |37 B.C. |

 Although appointed King of Judea in 40 B.C., it takes another three years before Herod and the army travel to Palestine and conquer Jerusalem.
-Herod because sole ruler of Judea.
+He eventually becomes sole ruler of Judea.

 Aristobulus IV (31 to 7 B.C.), son of Herod and his second wife Mariamne, is born.